Milano Collection A. T.: New Japan Pro-Wrestling (2007-present)

 After returning to Japan full time in 2007, he began working for New Japan Pro-Wrestling (NJPW) as a part of the R.I.S.E. faction.
 He received his first title opportunity in New Japan on November 6, 2006, unsuccessfully challenging Tiger Mask IV for the NWA World Junior Heavyweight Championship.
 He achieved his greatest success in both New Japan and as a professional wrestler in 2007 when he won New Japan Pro-Wrestling's Best of the Super Juniors tournament, defeating Wataru Inoue in the final.
+However, he did not receive the customary shot at the IWGP Junior Heavyweight Championship (which instead went to Ryusuke Taguchi), due to graduating to the heavyweight division.
 In August, he took part in the G1 Climax, finishing with 2 wins and 4 points.
 In November, he teamed with Hirooki Goto as R.I.S.E in the G1 Tag League, making it to the semi-finals where they were eliminated by Hiroshi Tanahashi and Koji Kanemoto.

 On January 18, 2010, Sawafuji announced his retirement from professional wrestling because of inferior oblique muscle palsy, brought on by an excessively strong thrust kick to the eye by Gedo.
 A retirement ceremony was held on February 14.

 Sawafuji remains with New Japan as a member of the IWGP Championship Committee and a color commentator.